raoliveira76/datasciencecoursera/README.md

 # datasciencecoursera
-Refo for training - The Data Scientist's Toolbox
+Repo for training - The Data Scientist's Toolbox